ucsb-cs48/w20/_lab/lab01.md

 <div class="grade" markdown="1">

 **Graded**: (20 pts) You earn these points if/only if:
-* your group produced a problem scenario in the form of a github file ./team/problem_scenario.md, and a user journey documentation of your choice.
+* your group produced a problem scenario in the form of a github file './team/problem_scenario.md', and
+* a user journey documentation in the format of your choice.
+Summarize what you came up with in a file './team/user_journey.md'
 </div>

 ## Step 4: Move towards minimum viable product